Loading Dock Accidents

 Employers must provide a safe work environment, especially in an area as full of hazards as the truck loading dock.
 This includes providing the necessary safety gear, training and equipment to prevent injury.
 For example, OSHA requires that trucks and trailers at loading docks use chocks or restraints to prevent them from moving while being loaded and unloaded.
 If these restraints are not provided and an employee is injured, the injury can be blamed on the employer.

 When injuries occur on the job, employers are automatically held responsible under the Illinois Worker’s Compensation Act, which does not require fault be proven to receive benefits.
 Illinois employers must have worker’s compensation insurance to provide medical treatment as well as cover lost wages and other expenses.
 Although this is guaranteed by law, there are many benefits and possible other financial avenues that an injured truck loading dock employee may be able to pursue with the help of an experienced personal injury attorney.Truck Loading Dock Injury Accident Lawyers, Chicago, IL

 Loading dock injuries can range from minor to fatal, creating unforeseen medical bills, loss of work and ongoing expenses for the injured worker and their families.
 Rosenfeld Injury Lawyers are knowledgeable in OSHA laws and standards as well as other state and federal regulations that pertain to these types of injuries.

 Out attorneys will investigate your truck loading dock accident and use our experts to compile your case, whether we just pursue the maximum worker’s compensation benefits or recovery from a responsible third-party (non-employer), regardless if the case goes to trial or ends in a financial settlement.
-Call our Chicago truck accident attorneys now for an initial consultation that is always free to discuss your injury accident.
+Contact our Chicago truck accident attorneys now for an initial consultation that is always free to discuss your injury accident.
 We work on a contingency fee basis, which means we get paid when you do.